DivyanshuSoni001/chatbot-transformer/README.md

-# PyTorch Implementation of a Chatbot using Transformers and Universal Transformers
+# PyTorch Implementation of a Chatbot using Transformers

 This is an experiment on using Transformers to build a Chatbot (Question-Answer System).
-The code is heavily commented and is more like a tutorial.
+The code is explained via comments .

 ## Requirements
 PyTorch 1.1.0 or higher, Python 3.6/3.7